 The different fractions of crude oil are separated by the process of fractional distillation.
 The crude oil is heated and inserted into a fractionating column.
-Fractions of the crude oil which have lower boiling points, turn to gas and moves up the fractionating column.
-The fraction of the crude oil having higher boiling point remains at the bottom which the ones with lower boiling points turn to gas and moves up.
+Fractions of the crude oil that have lower boiling points, turn to gas and move up the fractionating column.
+The fraction of the crude oil having a higher boiling point remains at the bottom which the ones with lower boiling points turn to gas and move up.

 This is how different fractions of the crude oil are collected at different heights of the fractionating column.